raiden-network/raiden/docs/api.rst

 - `partner_address` should be a `string` containing the hexadecimal address of the partner with whom we have opened a channel

-- `asset_address` should be a `string` containing the hexadecimal address of the asset we are trading in the channel.
+- `token_address` should be a `string` containing the hexadecimal address of the token we are trading in the channel.

-- `balance` should be an integer of the amount of the `asset_address` token we have deposited in the channel.
+- `balance` should be an integer of the amount of the `token_address` token we have deposited in the channel.

 - `state` should be the current state of the channel represented by a string.
   Possible value are:
-  - `'open'`: The channel is open and assets are tradeable
+  - `'open'`: The channel is open and tokens are tradeable
   - `'closed'`: The channel has been closed by a participant
   - `'settled'`: The channel has been closed by a participant and also settled.